nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 1. Shutting down app
-   1. Type in `exit` as the input or click the x on top left of app.
+   1. Type in `exit` as the input or click the x at the top of app.
         Expected: App stops and closes.

 ### Deleting a person